Driven grouse shooting: Killing predators

-Grouse moors have a near-200 year history of killing large numbers of predators, including many species that are now protected.
-Burning and predator control correlate with higher densities of red grouse, and also of a few other species that are able to thrive on open heather moors; golden plover, curlew, lapwing, common redshank and ring ouzel.
-The RSPB's Investigations Team reports that in 2017, despite vast swathes of suitable habitat, not a single hen harrier chick was produced on a privately owned grouse moor.
+Grouse moors have a nearly 200-year history of killing large numbers of predators, including many species that are now protected.
+Burning and predator control correlate with higher densities of red grouse, as well as some other species that can thrive on open heather moorland; golden plover, curlew, lapwing, common redshank and ring ouzel.
+The RSPB's Investigations Team reports that in 2017, despite large areas of suitable habitat, not a single hen harrier chick was produced on a privately owned grouse moor.
 Illegal killing of raptors on grouse moors is widespread.

 A 2017 study commissioned by Scottish Natural Heritage into the fate of satellite-tracked golden eagles concluded that "Corroborative information points to the perpetrators of the persecution of tagged eagles being associated with some grouse moors in the central and eastern Highlands of Scotland," and that "[t]his illegal killing has such a marked effect on the survival rates of the young birds that the potential capacity for the breeding golden eagle population continues to be suppressed around where this persecution largely occurs."

 The Langholm Moor Demonstration Project prevented the persecution of raptors, especially hen harriers, and found that grouse would survive in the presence of a more natural number of predators.
 However, raptor predation at Langholm reduced autumn grouse abundance by 50%, making organized driven grouse shooting unprofitable.
 A community land project now hopes to purchase much of the land in question.
-The Langholm experiment suggests that, to be profitable, intensive grouse moors require predators to be persecuted.
-The RSPB reports that there seems to be a "background of illegal persecution" of raptors on British grouse moors.
+The Langholm experiment suggests that, to be profitable, intensive grouse moors need to be predator-controlled.
+The RSPB reports that there appears to be a "background of illegal persecution" of raptors on British grouse moors.

-Shooting and poisoning are not the only methods of killing predators.
-Snares placed to trap foxes have injured humans.
-Illegal snares have been used to kill predators on grouse moors.
-Spring and rail traps are widely used and can kill a variety of protected species.
+Shooting and poisoning are not the only methods used to kill predators.
+Illegal snares have been used to kill predators on grouse moors; Spring and rail traps are widely used and can kill a variety of protected species.

+Snares placed to trap foxes have even injured humans.

+In November 2020, the Scottish Government announced that self-regulation and attempts to curb undesirable practices had failed.
+Individual estate employees who kill protected species are committing a criminal offence, but their employers, the shooting companies, are not.
+Requiring companies to obtain a license, on condition that they cease undesirable practices, has been suggested as a way of providing effective protection for predators.

-In November 2020, the Scottish government announced that self-regulation and attempts at suppression of undesirable practices had failed.
-The government intends to start drafting new legislation that will impose a strict licensing regime on Scottish grouse moors, controlling raptor persecution, the burning of moorland, and mass medication with medicated grit.
-A joint industry statement said that Scotland already had the UK’s strictest anti-persecution measures and incidents were declining, and further regulation risked closing down grouse moors, with economic loss to gamekeepers and vulnerable rural businesses.
+The Scottish Government is to begin work on new legislation that will impose a strict licensing regime on Scottish grouse moors and control raptor persecution, moorland burning, and mass medication with medicated grit.
+A joint industry statement responded that Scotland already had the strictest anti-persecution measures in the UK, with incidents falling, and that further regulation risked closing down grouse moors, with economic losses for gamekeepers and vulnerable rural businesses.